MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 === Advanced Access Manager ===
-Contributors: vasyltech
+Contributors: vasyltech,noelalvarez
 Tags: access control, membership, backend menu, user role, restricted content Requires at least: 4.0
 Tested up to: 4.9.7
-Stable tag: 5.4.3.2
+Stable tag: 5.5

 All you need to manage access to you WordPress websites on frontend, backend and API levels for any role, user or visitors.